Peter-32/Testing-Bokeh-Visualization/README.md

 ## How to Use

+1. git clone this project
-1. Run:
+2. Run:

       virtualenv -p /usr/local/bin/python3.6 venv
       pip install -r requirements.txt
       source venv/bin/activate

-2. Create a IPython Kernel for this venv (https://anbasile.github.io/programming/2017/06/25/jupyter-venv/)
+3. Create a IPython Kernel for this venv (https://anbasile.github.io/programming/2017/06/25/jupyter-venv/)

-3. Open the notebook with the command:
+4. Open the notebook with the command:

       jupyter notebook

+5. Run all the cells